S1mplector/Simjot/README.md

 ### Installation & Build
 1. **Clone or download** the project to your local machine
-2. **Open PowerShell or Command Prompt** in the project directory
-3. **Run the build script**:
+2. On Windows, you can use the provided packaging script (no longer actively maintained):
    ```cmd
    package_simjournal.bat
    ```

-The build process will:
-- Compile all Java sources
-- Create a modular JAR file
-- Generate a standalone application in the `dist/` folder
+   This compiles sources, builds a modular `Simjot.jar`, copies resources, and produces a Windows app image under `dist/`.
+3. On macOS/Linux (or if you prefer), build/run from your IDE or via `javac`/`jar` with the main class set to `main.ui.app.JournalApp`.

 ### Running the Application

 After building, you can run Simjot in two ways:

-**Option 1: Native Executable (Recommended)**
+**Option 1: Native Executable (Windows)**
 ```
 dist/Simjot/Simjot.exe
 ```